 There are limitations to the paper and ticket-based traditional lottery games - they are incapable of providing the content that is available on a smartphone or tablet.
 Technology providers have invested billions of dollars on smartphone and tablets.
-Why not take advantage of technologies that are already integrated into the lives of millions of players?

-Pilot Games transformed the activity of purchasing a charitable game ticket, playing bingo, purchasing a lottery ticket or sitting in front of a VLT, into a tablet-based social game that appeals to the current generation of consumers.
+Why not take advantage of technologies that are Pilot Games transformed the activity of purchasing a charitable game ticket, playing bingo, purchasing a lottery ticket or sitting in front of a VLT, into a tablet-based social game that appeals to the current generation of consumers.
 If there is a "Next Big Thing" in Lottery and Charitable gaming it is adding the social component to the product mix.
 This is the value proposition of Pilot Games.